 The Green Dot California Board of Directors is responsible for major strategic and policy decisions related to GDPSC schools as well as ensuring the organization's financial sustainability.
 Key tenets of the Board's philosophy are students-first decision-making, mission orientation, effective governance, transparency and collaborative relationships with key stakeholders.
 Green Dot California Board Members have a range of expertise, but a common commitment to improving educational outcomes for students in low-income, high need communities.
-Board member are limited to approximate one-year terms in the board member's first term, and then extended to two-year terms thereafter.
-Board members must be reelected at the end of each term.
 New candidates nominated to the Green Dot California's Board in the future will be reviewed based on their professional background, community involvement and commitment to Green Dot California's mission to prepare students for college, leadership and life.